Tangerang: Origins

 Subsequently, Raden Aria Soetadilaga was appointed Regent of Tangerang I with an area covering the Angke River and Cisadane River.
-The title he used was Aria Soetidilaga I. Then with an agreement signed on April 17, 1684, Tangerang became territory of the VOC.
-Banten did not have the right to intervene in regulating governance in Tangerang.
-One of the articles of the agreement reads: And it must be known with certainty the extent to which the boundaries of the territory that have been understood since the past will still be determined, namely the area bounded by Tangerang from the Java Sea coast to the mountains to the South Sea.
-That all land along Tangerang will belong to or be occupied by the VOC.
+The title he used was Aria Soetidilaga I. Then, with an agreement signed on April 17, 1684, Tangerang became part of the territory of the VOC; Banten did not have the right to intervene in regulating governance in Tangerang.
+One of the articles of the agreement reads: "And it must be known with certainty the extent to which the boundaries of the territory that have been understood since the past will still be determined, namely the area bounded by Tangerang from the Java Sea coast to the mountains to the South Sea.
+That all land along Tangerang will belong to or be occupied by the VOC".

 With the agreement, the regent's territory expanded to the west of the Tangerang river.
 To monitor Tangerang, it was deemed necessary to add more guard posts along the Tangerang river border, because the Bantenese often attacked suddenly.
 According to a map made in 1692, the oldest post is located at the mouth of the Cisadane River, to the north of Kampung Baru.
 However, when a new post was established, the location shifted to the south at the mouth of the Tangerang River.
-According to the archives of Gewone Resolutie Van hat Casteel Batavia, on April 3, 1705, there were plans to demolish the buildings in the post because they only had bamboo walls.
+According to the archives of Gewone Resolutie van het Casteel Batavia, on April 3, 1705, there were plans to demolish the buildings in the post because they only had bamboo walls.
 Then the building was proposed to be replaced with a wall.
-Governor-General Zwaardeczon strongly agreed with the proposal, and was even instructed to build a wallei fence around the buildings in the guard posts, so that the Bantenese could not attack.
+Governor-General Hendrick Zwaardecroon strongly agreed with the proposal, and was even instructed to build a wallei fence around the buildings in the guard posts, so that the Bantenese could not attack.
 The new fort that would be built was planned to have a wall 20 feet thick or more.
 There will be placed 30 Europeans under the leadership of a Vandrig and 28 Makassarese who will live outside the fort.
 The basic material for the fort is bricks obtained from Tangerang Regent Aria Soetadilaga I.